 Will my damages as a result of the coronavirus be reimbursed?

-If you have a Myanmar visa which you cannot use due to the coronavirus, you might suffer financial damages.
+If you have a Myanmar visa which you cannot use due to the coronavirus, you might have suffered financial damages.
 Depending on your insurance, you might be able to claim these damages with your travel insurance.
-The immigration service of Myanmar will not reimburse any damages.
-An approved visa can also not be cancelled.
+The immigration service of Myanmar will not reimburse any damages, and an approved visa can also not be cancelled.
 However, the immigration service has announced that the validity of e-visas for Myanmar, which were issued between 02-01-2020 and 21-03-20, will be automatically extended until 90 days after the end of the travel ban.